pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 virtual environments, pip ``requirements.txt`` files, and ``setup.py`` dependencies.
 But what about the non-Python parts of application?

-Containers are a solution to this.
+Containers are one solution to this.
 In Docker, a container is an isolated universe with software, running inside your computer.
 They are fast and easy to create, start, stop, and destroy.
 This is ideal, not just for development, but for deployment as well.